-- Entry Fee requires to visit Hawa Mahal Museum.
+- Entry Fee requires visiting Hawa Mahal Museum.

-- Entry Fee requires to visit inside the Nahargarh Fort as well.
+- Entry Fee requires visiting inside the Nahargarh Fort as well.

 - In Jaipur from the old time in building architecture pink stone is used, and so it became pink city and also pink is a color of hospitality to them.